Why Málaga Deserves a Day (or Two)

 Málaga's Beaches

-The city has two proper urban beaches worth knowing about.
+The city has two urban beaches worth your towel.

 Playa de la Malagueta